xirixiz/dsmr-reader-docker/README.md

     xirixiz/dsmr-reader-docker
   ```

 The ```--no-healthcheck``` argument should only be used when the containers function NOT presenting the DSMR Reader webinterface, for example the datalogger sender mode.
+By default this argument should not be used!

 ***
 #### Features